standards-hub/Nuxt_documentation_installation/How-To-Blog-using-Nuxt.md

 This is an example of content of the First post in **My Blog**.
 ```

-To display content in our *Bog* page, we can use nuxt [dynamic pages](https://nuxtjs.org/docs/directory-structure/pages/#dynamic-pages) capability.
+To display content in our *Blog* page, we can use nuxt [dynamic pages](https://nuxtjs.org/docs/directory-structure/pages/#dynamic-pages) capability.
 Create a page named `_slug.vue` inside `pages/blog` folder.
 This will enable using the `params.slug` variable provided by vue router to get the name of each article.

 Inside put the following content: